ch-stark/blog1506/acm/README2.md

 ## Simulating Cloud Provider Failure

 Once our policies have been enabled this will trigger the Policy Controller to patch the PostgreSQL StatefulSet and PgPool Deployment and spin up replicas on each managed cluster.
 In our setup we have limited the number of PostgreSQL and PgPool replicas to one for simplification.
-In a production setup the number of PgPool replicas should match the scaling needs of the application and uptime SLA requirements.
+In a production setup the number of PgPool replicas should match the scaling needs of the application and uptime SLA requirements of the service.

 At this stage the resources deployed to the AWS cluster are as follows.